nallupavithra/todo-app/README.md

-# todo-app
+# To-Do List Application

-To-Do List Application – HTML, CSS, JavaScript • Developed a web-based task management application with add, delete, and mark-as-complete features. • Implemented DOM manipulation and event handling using JavaScript.
+A simple To-Do List web application built using HTML, CSS, and JavaScript.

+## Features
+- Add new tasks
+- Mark tasks as completed
+- Delete tasks
+- Simple and responsive UI

+## Technologies Used
+- HTML
+- CSS
+- JavaScript